workshop, Brisbane, 20-21 April 2017

 When is it?

-The workshop content will introduce you to a set of processes which allow relative novices to facilitate conflict management.
-The processes are robust, and can deal with conflicts ranging from simple to difficult and entrenched.
-Subject to what you negotiate, you will have an opportunity to learn and practise ...negotiating the process with the participants
+The workshop content will introduce you to a set of processes which allow relative novices to facilitate improved communication and relationships.
+The same processes can also be used for conflict management, including by relative novices.
+The processes are robust, and can deal with conflicts ranging from simple and trivial to difficult and entrenched.
+Subject to what you negotiate, you will have an opportunity to learn and practise ...negotiating the processes with participants

 preparation at the beginning of a conflict management session

-the basic process for role negotiation and conflict resolution
+the basic process for role clarification and negotiation

 asking the right questions